-Our study focuses on the second stage in the learning process, the transfer of information between LMAN and RA.
-We built artificial neuron networks modeling the RA neurons, and we added synaptic plasticity rules that update the HVC-RA synaptic weights based on the LMAN input.
-We observed that the LMAN signal needs to be tuned to the specific plasticity rule used in RA.
-For a particular class of plasticity rules that we considered, we showed that the corresponding LMAN signal can range from a signal that depends only on the current song output, to a signal that integrates the error in song production over a long period of time.
+Our study focuses mostly on the second stage in the learning process, the transfer of information between LMAN and RA.
+Using a firing-rate approximation, we showed that efficient learning requires LMAN to adapt its signal to the synaptic plasticity rule at work in RA.
+The particular structure of the LMAN signal can be derived from a gradient descent approach.
+In particular, the LMAN output can range from a signal that depends only on the current song output, to a signal that integrates the error in song production over a long period of time.

 Transferring information between two brain areas is likely to occur more broadly.
 A straightforward generalization is to mammalian motor control, where there is also some evidence that learning proceeds in two stages.
 Another process where information transfer is important is in long-term memory formation.
-Short-term memory is dependent on the hippocampus, while long-term memory is not.
-This suggests that the memory gets transferred outside the hippocampus.
-Hippocampal memory replay may play a role in this, and it may parallel the way in which birds practice their song.
+Short-term memory is dependent on the hippocampus, while long-term memory is not, suggesting that memories get transferred outside the hippocampus.
+Hippocampal memory replay may play a role in this transfer, and it may parallel the way in which birds practice their song.

-We model bacteria-phage interactions when bacteria are capable of CRISPR-mediated adaptive immunity.
-Our model can exhibit a variety of behaviors, from long-term coexistence of bacteria and phage, to extinction of one of them.
-We characterize the way in which the immune repertoire of a bacterial population depends on various characteristics of the interaction.more
+We modeled bacteria-phage interactions when bacteria are capable of CRISPR-mediated adaptive immunity.
+Our model exhibits a variety of behaviors, from long-term coexistence of bacteria and phage, to extinction of one of the populations.
+We characterized the way in which the immune repertoire of a bacterial population depends on various characteristics of the interaction, showing how the rate at which immunity is acquired can lead to more or less diverse immune repertoires.more

 Bacteria are constantly at threat from invading viruses (bacteriophages).
 There are various ways in which bacteria can defend themselves against such infections, but one of the most intriguing ones is a recently-discovered mechanism called CRISPR.
-CRISPR is a heritable, adaptive immune system, meaning that immunity to a particular phage persists after the infection ends, as with mammalian immunity, and furthermore, this immunity is passed on to daughter cells.
+CRISPR is a heritable, adaptive immune system, meaning that immunity to a particular phage persists after the infection ends, as with mammalian immunity.
+Furthermore, unlike in mammals, this immunity is passed on to daughter cells.

-CRISPR works by incorporating small bits (30-70 base pairs) of viral DNA sequence called spacers into the bacterial genome.
-When another virus enters the cell, its DNA is compared against these templates, and if a match is found, the virus is chopped up and neutralized.
+CRISPR works by incorporating small bits (30-70 base pairs) of viral DNA sequence, called “spacers”, into the bacterial genome.
+When a virus enters the cell, its DNA is compared against these templates, and if a match is found, the virus is chopped up and neutralized.

 The exact way in which spacers are acquired is not completely understood.
 It is also not known whether different spacers for the same virus can be more or less effective at defending against the infection.
 We have been working on a population dynamics model of the interaction between CRISPR-enabled bacteria and phage that can help approach these questions from a quantitative standpoint.

-We investigated was of extracting structural and function information from statistical properties of protein alignments.
+We investigated ways of extracting structural and functional information from statistical properties of protein alignments.
 We focused mainly on statistical coupling analysis (SCA) and direct coupling analysis (DCA).
-We showed that experimental evidence for many claims related to SCA is currently lacking and suggested focusing on proteins in which the method predicts the existence of several different sectors.
-We are also looking at how the global probability model used by DCA relates to protein function.more
+We showed that experimental evidence for many claims related to SCA is currently lacking, and suggested better ways to test it.
+We are also looking at how the global probability model used by DCA relates to protein function, and whether machine-learning methods applied directly to protein sequences can better predict fitness.more

 Proteins are chains of amino acids that fold into complex structures at equilibrium.
 Finding the relation between a protein's amino acid sequence and its structure or function is very important for many applications in biology.
 However, first-principles approaches based on fundamental physics have had limited success in understanding this relation for all but the smallest proteins.